 The Department of Education’s loan simulator is best suited for borrowers just entering repayment.
 If you’re already months into paying down your debt, the repayment figures might be less accurate, as will your projected loan forgiveness.

 A borrower who has paid off $5,000 of a $20,000 loan under standard repayment, for example, might see inaccuracies for their loans under income-driven repayment plans.
 The total amount paid — and the total that can be forgiven — might be off.

 Our calculators make the same assumptions with one significant exception: You can plug in your own rate of salary growth.
-We suggest 3.5 percent, which is based on historical data, not the DOE’s 5 percent figure.
+We suggest 3.5%, which is based on historical data, as opposed to the Education Department’s 5% figure.